Corporate governance and directors' duties in the UK (England and Wales): overview

 Corporate social responsibility

-Arranging board and shareholder meetings.
+Arranging board and shareholder meetings and other administrative tasks.

 Institutional investors and shareholder groups